Upper Zuma Falls

 At the end of one of the trail deviations, I got this nice view of a pair of ‘twin’ waterfalls that were taller than the Newton Canyon Falls

-Anyways, in addition to the two intermediate twin waterfalls, I also noticed part of an even bigger waterfall in the distance, which turned out to be the Upper Zuma Falls.
+Anyways, in addition to the two intermediate twin waterfalls, we also noticed part of the even bigger Upper Zuma Falls in the distance.

-Continuing on with the main trail for another 1/2-mile (or 1.1 miles from the bridge), I then encountered another unsigned trail spur.
+Continuing on with the main trail for another 1/2-mile (or 1.1 miles from the bridge), we then encountered another unsigned trail spur.

-Along the way, I got some nice views of the Upper Zuma Falls, revealing that it had a twisting sloping descent before its main drops faced me.
+Along the way, we got some nice views of the Upper Zuma Falls, revealing that it had a twisting sloping descent before its main drops faced us.

-It was easy to pause and take in the distant views of the falls, but they all whetted my appetite to get close and interact with it.
+It was easy to pause and take in the distant views of the falls, but they all whetted our appetites to get close and interact with it.

 Upper_Zuma_Falls_088_03242023 - Context of the unshaded Backbone Trail with the surrounding sandstone peaks of the Santa Monica Mountains and the Upper Zuma Falls looming up ahead